-That may sound like the heroic act of a quick-thinking citizen, but as the video below makes clear, it wasn't.
+That may sound like the heroic act of a quick-thinking citizen, but as the report made clear, it wasn’t.

 Clearly, Blanca had never Googled this question.